-- Occupational Health Nurses
+Occupational Health Nurses

 Occupational Health Nurses have robust job responsibilities within the Bureau.
-Candidates serve as technical leaders in their offices.
-Their responsibilities will include, but are not limited to, assessing and treating routine and emergency health care needs of the workforce, maintaining quality control measures and facilitating fitness-for-duty examinations in coordination with the Health Care Programs Unit (HCPU) at headquarters.
-Occupational Nurses are also responsible for ensuring the medical readiness of the workforce through the administration of medical mandates, travel medicines and vaccination programs.
+Candidates serve as technical leaders in their offices, but their responsibilities go much further, including assessing and treating routine and emergency health care needs of the workforce, maintaining quality control measures and facilitating fitness-for-duty examinations in coordination with the Health Care Programs Unit (HCPU) at FBI Headquarters.
+Occupational Health Nurses are also responsible for ensuring the medical readiness of the workforce through the administration of medical mandates, travel medicines and vaccination programs.

 - Employee Assistance Counselors